featuredotapp/cli/docs/docs/cli/readme.md

   workflows  configure your workflows

 COMMANDS
-  daemon     Run a daemon to execute scripts on email arrival help       display help for mailscript login send       send an email from a mailscript address usernames  manipulate usernames
+  daemon  Run a daemon to execute scripts on email arrival help    display help for mailscript login send    send an email from a mailscript address
 ```

 ## Commands